 Regular exercise is one of the best things you can do for your health.
 However, working it into your routine and sticking with it can take some determination and discipline.
 Certain strategies can help you keep it up.

-In fact, you’ll begin to see and feel the benefits consistent physical activity can have on your body and well-being quickly.
+If you exercise regularly, you’ll begin to see and feel the benefits it can have on your body and well-being quickly.

 If you’re considering starting to exercise but don’t know where to begin, this article is for you.
 Here’s all you need to know about starting a routine and sticking to it.